chmp/csc/Readme.md

-# csc - execute scripts one cell at a time

-## Installation
+# `csc` - Tools for non standard execution in Python

 Install with